 - Not delivered

-It's based on the cash price the item you pay for, and applies even if just £1 of the payment is made by card.
+It's based on the cash price of the item you pay for, even if you only pay the deposit by credit card.
 Section 75 can be useful if the supplier goes bust.
 It applies in the UK or abroad.

 0% interest does not apply to cash withdrawals

 The 0% interest free period only applies to purchases you make with the card.
-If you withdraw any cash with the card, you'll be charged a higher rate and additional fees and this could make an amount you thought would be free could now become very expensive.
+You'll be charged a higher rate and additional fees for cash withdrawals.

 You might lose the 0% offer

 You will need to meet all your minimum monthly repayments, or you might lose the 0% interest offer.
 And you must not go over the credit card limit set by the credit card provider.

 The 0% interest free period will not last forever